-Johnny Depp and Marilyn Manson Have A Long History Of Opposing Witch Hunts
+Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 Johnny Depp and Marilyn Manson first played music together publicly in 2012 live at the Revolver Golden Gods Awards according to Loud Wire.

 Thus, Marilyn Manson is Johnny Depp’s oldest friend in Hollywood.
 Since then, of course, Depp has continued to amass a rather unusual collection of buddies.
 He belongs to the band Hollywood Vampires with band mates Alice Cooper and Joe Perry.
 Alice and Marilyn are both shock rockers.
-In addition, Johnny was close to Marlin Brando.
+In addition, Johnny was close to Marlon Brando.

 Johnny Depp also befriended the late Hunter S. Thompson.
 Depp got to know Thompson while researching his role as Thompson in Fear and Loathing in Las Vegas.
 They two were fast friends.

-Johnny Depp is currently being criticized for paying three million dollars for Hunter S. Thompson’s lavish send-off.
+Johnny Depp is currently being criticized for paying $3 million dollars for Hunter S. Thompson’s lavish send-off.
 Johnny painstakingly followed Thompson’s request to have his ashes launched into the stratosphere.
-As well as giving Hunter S. Thompson’s widow a very large sum of money in exchange for the donation of Hunter’s notes for academic study.
+Depp also gave Hunter S. Thompson’s widow a very large sum of money in exchange for the donation of Hunter’s notes for academic study.

 Johnny Depp and Marilyn Manson also have a former death row inmate in their small circle of friends.
 Damien Echols of the Memphis Three, no that is not a rock band, has been very close to Depp and Manson.

-Johnny Depp and Marilyn Manson, after seeing the documentary Paradise Lost: The Child Murders at Robin Hood Hills which tells the story of the wrongful conviction of The Memphis Three decided to get involved in the case.
+Johnny Depp and Marilyn Manson, after seeing the documentary Paradise Lost: The Child Murders at Robin Hood Hills which tells the story of the wrongful conviction of The Memphis Three, decided to get involved in the case.
 See the video below.

-Damien Echols, Jason Baldwin, and Jessie Misskellery Jr. were convicted of the sadistic ritual killing of three eight-year-old boys in 1993 and put on death row according to an old E News article.
+Damien Echols, Jason Baldwin, and Jessie Misskellery Jr. were convicted of the sadistic ritual killing of three 8-year-old boys in 1993 and put on death row according to an old E News article.
 Johnny Depp, Marilyn Manson, and other celebrities befriended the Memphis Three, and especially Damien Echols who essentially joined Depp’s rather interesting circle of friends.

-Johnny Depp and Marilyn Manson, together with Margaret Cho, Pearl Jam’s Eddie Vedder, Henry Rollins and Natalie Maines of the Dixie Chicks spoke out strongly against the wrongful conviction, eventually leading to their release in 2011 based on DNA evidence.
+Johnny Depp and Marilyn Manson, together with Margaret Cho, Pearl Jam’s Eddie Vedder, Henry Rollins, and Natalie Maines of the Dixie Chicks spoke out strongly against the wrongful conviction, eventually leading to their release in 2011 based on DNA evidence.

 Johnny Depp gave guitar lessons to Damien Echols after his release.
 Depp made sure the three had what they needed to get a decent restart after their incarceration.

 Marilyn Manson and Johnny Depp were there for Damien Echols who later wrote a book detailing his life on death row, from the age of 18 until he was released at the age of 37.
-The book titled Life After Death.
+The book is entitled Life After Death.

 Johnny Depp told MTV how he felt about the wrongful conviction of Damien Echols.